christoaluckal/coconut-coordinates/README.md

     c.
 Coordinates of coconut trees wrt the Ortho will be saved at `outputs/text_files/bounding_box.txt` <br>
 3. Run `python3 elevation.py <DEM path> outputs/text_files/bounding_box.txt outputs/text_files/coord_height.txt ` <br>
     a.
 The coordinates of the highest elevation of each coordinate box from bounding_box.txt will be saved into coord_height.txt

+### TODO

+a.
+The cropping and splitting takes a very long time due to OpenCV having to literally load the entire image onto memory